What GLP-1 Clinical Trials Actually Showed

 | Insulin therapy | SURMOUNT-2, ATTAIN-2 | ~30% of T2D patients |

-Demographic gaps: Trial populations were also non-representative in composition.
-STEP 1 enrolled only 5% Black participants versus 12.4% in the US obese population.
-SELECT enrolled only 3.8% Black participants.
-Across 27 GLP-1 obesity RCTs, 65–73% of participants were female — and women consistently achieved greater weight loss than men (−11.1% vs. −7.5% in SELECT).
-An employer population closer to 50/50 male/female may see modestly lower average weight loss.
+Demographic composition of trial populations.
+STEP 1 enrolled 5% Black participants; the US obese population is 12.4% Black.
+SELECT enrolled 3.8% Black participants.
+Across 27 GLP-1 obesity RCTs, 65–73% of participants were female.
+In SELECT, women had greater weight loss than men (−11.1% vs. −7.5%).
 ICER rated the STEP and SURMOUNT trials as "Fair" for race/ethnicity diversity and "Fair to Poor" for sex representation.

 Methodology